 4. Your child can still catch a dangerous infection even though your child seems healthy and strong.

-So your toddler is running, shouting and playing.
+So your toddler is running, shouting, and playing.
 However, there is no guarantee that a healthy child will always be free from infectious vaccine-preventable diseases.
 Vaccine-preventable diseases can infect normal people.
 They can strike when you least expect them to.
 If your child is vaccinated, he or she will be protected from these diseases.

 5. Childhood Immunisation is the most effective way to protect children.

 Besides preventing diseases, vaccines also work well with other global health tools such as antibiotics and breastfeeding.
 They are safe, effective and protect loved ones and communities.
-In fact, childhood immunisation save roughly between 2-3 million children per year.
+In fact, childhood immunisation saves roughly between 2-3 million children per year.

 6. Immunity will wane over time, so remember to get the boosters.